 Portola Pharmaceuticals Reports Inducement Grants Under NASDAQ Listing Rule 5635(c)(4)

-Each stock option shall have an exercise price per share of $50.75, the closing price per share of the Company’s Common Stock on November 30, 2017, and will vest over four years, with 25% of the shares vesting on the one-year anniversary of the applicable vesting commencement date and the remaining shares vest ratably over the subsequent 36 months, subject to each new employee's continued service with the Company.
+Each stock option shall have an exercise price per share of $28.91, the closing price per share of the Company's Common Stock on October 31, 2019, and will vest over four years, with 25% of the shares vesting on the one-year anniversary of the applicable vesting commencement date and the remaining shares vest ratably over the subsequent 36 months, subject to each new employee's continued service with the Company.
 Each stock option has a ten-year term and is subject to the terms and conditions of the Company's Inducement Plan and the stock option agreement pursuant to which the option was granted.
-The shares subject to the restricted stock unit award granted to Mr. Lawrence shall vest in three equal annual installments over three years, with the first installment vesting on March 1, 2019, in each case subject to Mr. Lawrence’s continued service with the Company.
+The shares subject to the restricted stock unit awards granted shall vest in three equal annual installments over three years, with the first installment vesting on December 1, 2020, subject to each new employee's continued service with the Company.

-The stock options were granted as inducements material to the new employees entering into employment with Portola in accordance with NASDAQ Listing Rule 5635(c)(4).
+The awards were granted as inducements material to the new employees entering into employment with Portola in accordance with Nasdaq Listing Rule 5635(c)(4).

 About Portola Pharmaceuticals, Inc.